 How many screws are needed per sheet of drywall?

-Properly fastening drywall is critical so as to avoid unnecessary repairs in the future.
+Properly fastening drywall is critical to avoid unnecessary repairs in the future.
 When not enough screws or nails are used to hang drywall, it can lead to cracking or cause screw pops.
-How many drywall screws or nails should you use when hanging drywall?
+How can you determine how many drywall screws are really needed when hanging drywall?

 Check local building codes first